 Childhood anxiety is on the rise in recent years.
 Children are growing in an environment of volatility and pressure.

 If a child is having anxiety disorder, he or she might not be able to sleep well.
-Hence it leads to childhood insomnia, eventually will effects the digestive system.
+Hence it leads to childhood insomnia, eventually will affect the digestive system.

-When a child’s emotional need is not met, is aspected to cause some behavioural problems, all these problems are interlocking with one another.
+When a child’s emotional need is not met, it is expected to cause some behavioral problems, all these problems are interlocking with one another.
 From time to time when life is stressful, it is normal to feel anxious, nervous and tense.
 Worries, doubts and fear are a normal part of life.

 However severe excessive and on-going anxiety may be a sign of Generalized Anxiety Disorder (GAD).